Resize Text: |

 A4.
 The expiry date of a PC will always end on the last day of the year (i.e. 31 December), regardless when the doctor applies for the PC.

-For example, if a doctor applies for a one-year PC on 1 Jun 2020, his PC will expire on 31 Dec 2020.
+Example: If a doctor applies for a one-year PC on 1 Jun 2021, his PC will expire on 31 Dec 2021.
 There is no proration of fee and he or she will need to pay the full application fee for a one-year PC.

 Q5.
 How do I make payment for my PC renewal application?